 Cubicleism.
-The cube is a space is small but it’s yours.
-You will spend a lot of time in it doing work.
+This is my cube.
+There are many others like it but this one is mine.
 It is important to do something to personalize your cube so it can be unique, just like everyone else.

 This is how I choose to do it.
-Do some art, educate, erase the hell out of it, and do some more.
+Do some art, erase the hell out of it, and do some more.
+Rinse.
+Repeat.

 In case you were wondering…

-1. I only do this for 2-5 minutes a day, usually first thing while the computer is firing up.
-I don’t spend all day doing this as I’d like to keep my job. :) Some days I don’t even touch it.
+1. I only do this for about 5 minutes a day, usually first thing while the computer is firing up.
+I don’t spend all day doing this as I’d like to keep my job. 🙂 Some days I don’t even touch it.

 2. They average taking about 6 weeks to finish.
 Slow going but it’s a good exercise in patience.